Angeline Quinto

-Angeline Quinto (born November 26, 1989) is a Filipino singer, actress, and television personality.
+Angeline Quinto (/tl/; born November 26, 1989) is a Filipino singer, actress, and television personality.
 Known for her vocal range and soulful singing style, Quinto's music has garnered critical praise for its lyrical content and themes of love, heartbreak, and empowerment.
 It has been featured in the soundtracks of films and television series in the Philippines.

 Born in Sampaloc, Manila, Quinto first achieved recognition after winning the television talent show Star Power in 2011.
 She signed with Star Music and collaborated with songwriter and producer Jonathan Manalo to start recording material for her first effort, a self-titled studio album, which was supported by the single "Patuloy Ang Pangarap" ("The Dream Continues").
 The album was certified double platinum by the Philippine Association of the Record Industry, and earned Quinto an Aliw Award for Best New Artist.
 Her next album, Fall In Love Again (2012), featured theme songs from films and television series.
 With Sana Bukas pa ang Kahapon (2014), Quinto became the first Filipino artist to record all the songs for a television show soundtrack.
 She reinvented her image and style with succeeding releases, Higher Love (2013) and @LoveAngelineQuinto (2017), gaining praise for her artistic growth and maturity.

 Quinto made her feature film debut with a starring role in the romantic comedy Born to Love You (2012).
 She then played the lead in the drama series Kahit Konting Pagtingin (2013), winning a Golden Screen TV Award for Breakthrough Performance by an Actress.
 She received further acclaim for collaborations with filmmaker Joel Lamangan, the ensemble comedy That Thing Called Tanga Na (2016) and the comedy drama Foolish Love (2017).
 Quinto expanded her career into reality television as a panelist in the music game show I Can See Your Voice (2017) and as a mentor in the talent competition show Dream Maker (2022).
 Her accolades include four Awit Awards, two Aliw Awards, two Box Office Entertainment Awards, and seven Star Awards for Music.